 In 2020, the State Board of Education, working in collaboration with the Arizona Department of Education and stakeholders, established the rule A.A.C.
-R7-2-1507(C): The Department shall not request repayment for an expense it has approved for a specific ESA.22 The Department shall treat similar expenditures by similarly situated Account Holders in the same manner so long as the Account Holder provides sufficient documentation to support the expense.
-This section does not create authorization for Account Holders to spend their students' Empowerment Scholarships in a manner not permitted by statute.
+R7-2-1507(C): The Department shall not request repayment for an expense it has approved for a specific ESA.22 The Department shall treat similar expenditures by similarly situated account holders in the same manner.
+This section does not create authorization for an account holder to expend funds in a manner not permitted by statute.